nicktodd/spring-course/docs/AddingSomeTests.md

 8. To run the test, click on the green arrow next to the test in your IDE (both IntelliJ and VisualStudio Code will have this).

 9. Now add another test to check that we get one CD back if we ask for CD number 1.
+Note that you may have named your Controller method with a slightly different name.

 ```
 @Test